brigand/react-with-viewport/README.md

 })
 ```

-These are the lower bounds, so if the width is 500, then it'll be the 'mobile' breakpoint.
+These are the upper bounds, so if the width is 500, then it'll be the 'mobile' breakpoint.

 ## Contributing